QuentinRa/blog.quentinra.dev/cyber/server/web/ssrf/index.md

 **Access another untended path** ✂<br> `a?api=path` $\to$ `b/path`

-It's not very likely to see something like this, but in that case, you could guess that the first server A is mapping the value given to `api` to the server b.
+In that case, you could guess that the first server A is mapping the value given to `api` to the server b.
 You may try to inject the path, and see if you can access other API routes.

 **Phishing** 🎣<br> `a?url=some_url` $\to$ `a?url=malicious_url`